LRRIQ3: Protein

-General Characteristics and Compositional Features
+General characteristics and compositional features

 Human protein LRRIQ3 Isoform 1 consists of 624 amino acids, and has a molecular weight of 73.7 kDa.
 The isoelectric point of LRRIQ3 is 9.73, which suggests that LRRIQ3 is basic at normal physiological pH (~7.4).
 Additionally, there is strong evidence that human LRRIQ3 localizes to the plasma membrane from antibody staining.
 LRRIQ3 is rich in lysine residues, with a total of 82 lysines.
 It is also slightly low on glycines.

-Domains and Motifs
+Domains and motifs

 In total, there are 4 conserved domains within LRRIQ3: 3 leucine-rich repeats and 1 IQ calmodulin-binding motif.
 Leucine-rich repeats are typically involved in protein-protein interactions, and form a characteristic α/β horseshoe fold.
 An IQ motif provides a binding site for calmodulin (CaM) or CaM-like proteins.

-Secondary and Tertiary Structure
+Secondary and tertiary structure

 LRRIQ3 is predicted to be mostly alpha-helical in structure, including a long alpha-helical C-terminal domain.
 It is also predicted to function as a monomer.

 The best model generated by I-TASSER for LRRIQ3.
 The 3 leucine-rich repeats are shown in red, salmon, and magenta respectively.
 The IQ calmodulin-binding domain is shown in green.

-Post-translational Modifications
+Post-translational modifications

 LRRIQ3 is predicted to undergo many post-translational modifications.
 These include O-GlcNAcylation, SUMOylation, ubiquitination, and phosphorylation.
 LRRIQ3 is predicted to have 4 well conserved SUMOylation sites and 1 well conserved ubiquitination site.
 A representation of these post-translational modifications is shown in the figure below.